nighthawkcoders/APCSA/_pages/00_schedule.md

 title: Schedule
 ---
 ## Introduction to Tools and Resources
-> To learn Java and build skills for Career Technical Education we will quickly immerse the students into Tools and Resources.
-The early weeks will focus on the Development Environment, Code.org resources, and introduction to Java Programming through Jupyter Notebooks.
+> To learn Java and build skills for Career Technical Education students will quickly immerse into Tools and Resources for Java Development and Fastpages Blogging.
+The early weeks will focus on the Development Environment, Fastpages Blogging platform, Code.org resources, and Programming Java with Jupyter Notebooks.

 <table>
     <tr>